brain-baker/Contextual-Anki-Miner/README.md

-# 📖 Contextual Anki Dictionary (CAD)
+# Yet Another AI Slop (but useful)

-A powerful word-mining extension for Edge and Chrome.
-Double-click or use a custom keybind to get context-aware definitions, translations, and audio—then push them directly to Anki with one click.
+Uses AI Models to quickly extract meaning of any word when trigger key is pressed, with generated examples.

 ---

 ### 🚀 Why this exists?
 Traditional dictionaries give you 10 meanings for one word.
 This extension uses AI (Gemini/Groq/OpenRouter) to analyze the **exact sentence** you are reading and provides the one meaning that actually fits.

 **Note:** This extension was built with the help of AI (LLMs).
-It is not listed on the Chrome or Edge web stores because I'm a solo user and didn't want to pay the developer registration fees! :D

 ---